jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 Touching your penis outside of showering or pissing makes you want to watch porn.
 Stop touching your dick beyond essential functions.
 This will also make actual sex even better.

-***This is one technique of many that are taught by The Freedom Specialists team, a group dedicated to helping you with a 1-on-1 custom plan to deal with porn addiction.
-Check out the guys they've helped not only stop touching their dick, but build a whole new porn free life here—&gt;[The Freedom Specialists](https://rebrand.ly/hnppga3){: target="_blank" rel="noopener noreferrer"}***

 ## 4\.
 Get physical & get away from the computer

 I write this under the assumption that you ingest all of your porn through a computer with an internet connection.
 Porn addiction is just like any other addiction in that part of what you are addicted to is the ritual.